CodeYourFuture/fundamentals-blockly/exercises/arrays_sum.md

 ### Writing our program

-In order to check that anything is working, we need to be able to display an array of rolls and its total, so that's where we will start.
+In order to check that anything is working, we'll start by displaying an array of rolls and its total.

 #### Displaying the dice rolls

-1. In an `At the start` block, create an array called `rolls` and put 3 numbers in the array (afterwards we will start with an empty array, but for now having numbers helps)
+1. In an `At the start` block, create an array called `rolls` and put 3 numbers in the array.(Afterwards we will start with an empty array, but for now having numbers helps.)
 2. Using a loop, display each of the numbers in the array in the list.
 Check that your code works.
 3. Set the `<span id="total">` to the sum of the numbers in the `rolls` array.